-If for any reason it becomes necessary to close school for a portion of the day, a day or several days the school will notify the local radio and television stations.
+If for any reason it becomes necessary to close school for a portion of the day, a day, or several days the school will notify the parents via school's Facebook and/or the school's text application.
 We ask that each family develop their own plan for such instances and that the plan be reviewed with the child on a regular basis.
 Access to phones during such closures is usually very limited.
-Please advise your child's teacher as to what your family plan is so that they can reassure the child during such instances.
-The following stations will be notified in case of an emergency closure.
+Please advise your child's teacher as to what your family plans so that they can reassure the child during such instances.